lepe/trem-gpp-bots/README.md

 * bots have their own skin
 * bots ping was added
 * all alien bots now attack based on their own capabilities (range constants)
-* Introduced (but not fully implemented): profiles, range behavior, group thinking, some bot states as RUSH,PATROL,etc
 * new debug system which allow administrators to debug specific parts of the code (botdbg BOTNAME TAG VERBOSITY or botdbg BOTNAME read INFO)
 * "dnodes" does not depend on users anymore
 * bots can be controlled manually (botcmd BOT move ...)